The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The slowest trains will take 7 h 5 m and usually involve a change or two along the way, but you might be able to save a few pennies if you’re on a budget.

-ÖBB is Austria's main train company and offers the following different ticket types for your next trip between Budapest and Vienna by train: Standard Ticket, Comfort-Ticket, ÖBB Sparschiene-Ticket, ÖBB Sparschiene Comfort-Ticket.
+ÖBB is Austria's main train company and offers the following different ticket types for your next trip to Vienna from Budapest by train: Standard Ticket, Comfort-Ticket, ÖBB Sparschiene-Ticket, ÖBB Sparschiene Comfort-Ticket.

 Arrange a memorable visit to the Austrian capital by booking a train from Budapest to Vienna with Omio.
 There are 5-10 separate services every single day, and trains leave Keleti Station from morning until mid-evening.
 Passengers won't have to change at any stage, and journey times aren't too long, averaging around 2 hours 40 minutes.